Quantum-Software-Development/5-cybersecurity-social-engineering-fii-investor-intelligence-platform/docs/architecture/🇬🇧UPDATE_AND_REPROCESSING.md

 ## On-Demand vs. Scheduled — Two Different Concepts

-These two concepts are often confused because both involve \"running the pipeline again\" — but they answer different questions: **who decides when** the update happens.[^1]
+These two concepts are often confused because both involve \"running the pipeline again\" — but they answer different questions: **who decides when** the update happens.

 | Concept | Who decides \"when\" | Mechanism in GitHub Actions | Is it active in this project? |